-The school leadership team met with Educational Partners throughout the 21-22 school year to review the LCAP goals, actions and the progress being made toward achieving our LCAP goals.
-The COVID-19 pandemic continued to create a number of challenges in ensuring that the school was able to have meaningful engagement with all stakeholders.
-However, virtual meetings continued to provide participation for families without having to travel to the school during evening hours.
+The school leadership team met with Educational Partners throughout the 22-23 school year to review the LCAP goals, actions and the progress being made toward achieving our LCAP goals.
 Community members were notified of engagement opportunities to provide input and feedback on the site LCAP through school email communications, newsletters, texts, and other direct outreach with parent groups.
-For those who could not or attend or simply wanted a different option for participation, the school included an opportunity to share feedback via a link directly provided on the school website and through 1:1 conversations with leadership.
-Please see below for additional opportunities in which stakeholders have been engaged throughout our LCAP process:
+For those who could not attend or simply wanted a different option for participation, the school included an opportunity to share feedback via a link directly provided on the school website and through 1:1 conversations with leadership.
+Please see below for additional opportunities in which educational partners have been engaged throughout our LCAP process:

-- Family input was collected through the annual family survey which the school distributed in May via school newsletters, network wide newsletters, phone calls, text messages, and mentor engagement. - Student input towards priorities was collected primarily through our student survey which was sent out in the spring of 2022 - Another critical stakeholder group that provided feedback on LCAP goals, actions, and the needs of the school as they pertain to student outcomes were the school faculty.
+- Family input was collected through the annual family survey which the school distributed in April via school newsletters, network wide newsletters, phone calls, text messages, and mentor engagement. - SSC/ELAC Meetings: Our SSC and ELAC met quarterly this past year on Zoom and in person when applicable, and parents had the opportunity to discuss student growth, successes, and challenges. - Parents shared what was and was not working about our program and Actions outlined in the LCAP and what supports their children needed.
+Our SSC serves as our LCAP Advisory Committee and spends additional meeting time providing LCAP input and reviewing draft and final LCAPs. - Student input towards Actions was collected primarily through our student survey which was sent out in the spring of 2023 - Another critical educational partner that provided feedback on LCAP goals, actions, and the needs of the school as they pertain to student outcomes were the school faculty.
 Throughout the year, faculty participate in Leadership Team meetings and discuss mission critical actions for the school.
-In May, the school Directors collected additional feedback specific to the reflection of the LCAP goals and actions from faculty. - SELPA: Our LCAP was sent to our SELPA for review and comment in June - Public Board Hearing: We held a public hearing prior to the official approval of our LCAP to provide the public an opportunity to review and comment on our LCAP Draft on 6/16
+In May, the school Directors collected additional feedback specific to the reflection of the LCAP goals and actions from faculty. - SELPA Our LCAP was sent to our SELPA for review and comment in June - Public Board Hearing we held a public hearing prior to the official approval of our LCAP to provide the public an opportunity to review and comment on our LCAP Draft on 6/8

-Stakeholders were well aligned to the goals and actions proposed and most feedback suggested resonance with the direction of the LCAP.
+Educational Partners were well aligned to the goals and actions proposed and most feedback suggested resonance with the direction of the LCAP.
 This supported the final budget allocations made against the actions and services reflected in the final LCAP.